GodotSteam/GodotSteam/docs/signals/html_surface.md

 ## html_file_open_dialog

 !!! function "html_file_open_dialog"
-	Called when a browser surface has received a file open dialog from a ```input type="file"``` click or similar, you must call FileLoadDialogResponse with the file(s) the user selected.
+	Called when a browser surface has received a file open dialog from a ```input type="file"``` click or similar, you must call [fileLoadDialogResponse](/functions/html-surface/#fileLoadDialogResponse) with the file(s) the user selected.

 	**Returns:**